 What to Do After a Bicycle Accident in Kentucky

-What you do following a bicycle accident can influence the amount of compensation you collect.
-We recommend you:
+What you do after a bicycle accident can influence the amount of compensation you collect.
+We recommend that you:

 Get Medical Attention Soon